Checkpoints

 To score 100% you must successfully complete all tasks within the time period!

-This lab is recommended for students who have enrolled in the Automating Infrastructure on Google Cloud with Terraform quest.
+This lab is recommended for students who have enrolled in the Build Infrastructure with Terraform on Google Cloud course.
 Are you ready for the challenge?

 To complete this lab, you need: